I just LOVE these Tex Mex Tuna Melts! They’re such a fun twist on a classic and a super easy dinner to whip up on a busy weeknight.

 - 6 slices whole grain bread

-- 4 oz. grated Monterey jack, cheddar, or another Mexican cheese blend
+- 4 oz. grated Monterey jack cheese or cheddar, or any Mexican cheese blend

-- chopped fresh cilantro and red onion, plus your favorite hot sauce, for serving (optional)
+- chopped fresh cilantro and red onion, hot sauce for serving (optional)

 - Preheat your oven to 425 degrees F and line a rimmed baking sheet with parchment paper or foil, for easier cleanup.

-- Mix tuna, bell pepper, red onion, corn, jalapeño, cilantro, mayonnaise, chili powder, salt, and pepper together in a medium to large bowl, breaking up the tuna into smaller pieces as you go.
+- Mix drained tuna, diced bell pepper, diced red onion, frozen corn (1/2 cup), diced jalapeño, fresh cilantro (1/4 cup), mayonnaise (1/2 cup), chili powder (1/2 teaspoon), kosher salt, and black pepper together in a medium bowl, breaking up the tuna into smaller pieces as you go using a fork.

-- Place the bread on the prepared baking sheet.
+- Place the bread slices on the prepared baking sheet.
 Top each evenly with the tuna mixture.

-- Top each bread evenly with the cheese.
+- Top each bread evenly with the grated cheese.

 - Bake for 15 minutes, or until cheese is melted and tuna melts are hot.

-- Serve garnished with chopped fresh cilantro, red onion, and/or hot sauce.
+- Serve garnished with chopped fresh cilantro, red onion, and/or hot sauce, if desired.

-- The tuna can be mixed up to a day in advance.
+- Time saving tip: The tuna can be mixed up to a day in advance.
 I recommend draining any liquid that accumulates at the bottom after it sits for a while, so the tuna melts do not get soggy.